 Operating Budget and Legislation

-Pre-elementary funding held steady and expanded.
-We will continue our efforts to ensure sustained pre-K funding and work with our partners to expand pre-elementary programs so that all Alaska’s children have a strong foundation when they start kindergarten.
+We will continue our efforts to ensure sustained pre-K funding at FY2018 levels ($3.2 million) and work with our partners to expand pre-elementary programs so that all Alaska’s children have a strong foundation when they start kindergarten.
+We support SB99.

-Broadband access.
-Hold funding for broadband assistance grants steady or expand.
+Hold funding for broadband assistance grants steady or expand, and work to set a minimum threshold amount for BAG funding ($10,000).
 Seek opportunities to improve broadband access for all school districts.
 Work with administration to improve clarity in grant language to reduce confusion and increase access.

 Capital Budget and Legislation

-Continue our efforts to ensure the Rural School Construction Fund may be used for major maintenance projects (some of these items will be addressed in Kasayulie breach negotiations).
-As part of a three-year effort, we have made the case that the Rural School Construction Fund ought to be available for qualifying districts’ major maintenance needs.
+As part of a multi-year effort, we have made the case that the Rural School Construction Fund ought to be available for qualifying districts’ major maintenance needs.
 This will reduce deterioration of schools and, in the long run, save the state millions of dollars in full school replacement costs.
-In the past, the school construction fund was underutilized.
-A recent AG’s opinion has allowed the DEED to fund schools on the list that qualify – once revenue is appropriated into the fund.
-Knowing that the State has the ability to draw on the fund, securing our use of the fund for major maintenance will keep that list moving and save us millions in the long run as we maintain our structures instead of having to completely rebuild them.
-On the school construction side, eligible schools had been blocked by schools on the list that require general fund support (which have now been funded).
-If we a) fund schools on the REAA list; and b) allow for major maintenance funding, then we can be sure that we won’t miss years of deposits that would otherwise not go into the fund due to its $70 million cap.
+In the past, the school construction fund was underutilized, but a 2016 AG’s opinion has allowed the DEED to fund schools on the list that qualify once revenue is appropriated into the fund.
+Knowing that the State has the ability to draw on the fund, securing use of the fund for major maintenance will keep that list moving and save us millions in the long run as we maintain our structures instead of having to completely rebuild them.
+We worked to introduce HB212 in the last legislative session and will work toward passage of this bill in the House and Senate.

 We need to fight even harder this year to protect education funds from further cuts and, frankly, turn the conversation around so that our legislators are making budget decisions that adequately invest in Alaska's schools.
 The strength and unity of our membership translates to the strength of our position and voice as we approach critical education issues in the state.